AdityaAdusumalli8/Flight_Path_Optimization/README.md

 **Other Deliverables:**

-The remaining deliverables (project proposal, team contract, written report, presentation slides and submission video) can be found in the 'deliverables' folder.
+The remaining deliverables (project proposal, team contract, written report, presentation slides and submission video) can be found in the general project directory.

 # Running Instructions